 There are many other variables to consider that could add to this time and it wouldn't be surprising if you end up spending the better part of a day here.

-If you purchase optional activities like train rides or plan to sit in on any zoo keeper exhibits expect to spend additional time here.
+If you purchase optional activities like train rides, animal encounters or plan to sit in on any zoo keeper exhibits expect to spend additional time here.

 There are cafes scattered throughout the zoo and I'd suggest grabbing a meal here during your visit.